 The gravity on the character's home planet.
 Each gravity type is stated as an abbreviation, explained on the Table.
 Near weightless gravity represents from 0.0 to 0.4G, light gravity represents from 0.7 to 1.0G, heavy gravity represents from 1.3 to 1.7G, and extreme gravity represents from 2.0 to 2.5G.
-Each character is considered to be at Skill Level 1 in his own gravity type and at lesser Skill Levels in other gravity types (unless his Gravity Skills may also be improved during play.
+Each character is considered to be at Skill Level 1 in his own gravity type and at lesser Skill Levels in other gravity types (unless his Gravity Skill Level is increased per 5.4).
+Gravity Skills may also be improved during play.